 - strive for simplicity – a great splash screen consists of an application’s name, logo, and some background image, nothing more

 - show it for no more than 3 seconds.
 If an app uses a lot of hardware and takes more time to load, add a progress bar.

 Alternatively, you can skip the splash screen especially if users are supposed to work with your app frequently.
 Experts say the advancement of mobile technologies allows modern apps to load in a flash making splash screens unnecessary.
 If your mobile app doesn’t need to reinforce its brand identity you can show its skeleton instead.

 Onboarding tutorial screen

-- familiarize a user about the app’s major functions and what are they are needed for
+- familiarize a user with the app’s major functions and what they are needed for

 - give the opportunity to make a registration